Animals on Campus

 - the graduation program or any other official publication does not contain the student’s name.

-Students who object to the disclosure of any of the above information and would like it withheld from disclosure may notify the Records office in writing at:
+Students who object to the disclosure of any of the above information and would like it withheld from disclosure must complete an Opt Out of Directory Information form found in the MyWay Portal.
+(Student Services, Student Services Home, Opt Out of Directory Information form)

 Processes for Addressing Concerns of Students, Employees, and Members of the Public; Legal Compliance Officer; College Ombudsperson